Polytechnique-org/xorgauth/README.rst

 Notes
 -----

+Before running the ``collectstatic`` command, make sure to manually add all necessary static files to the project.
+In particular, the JavaScript file available at `https://code.jquery.com/jquery-3.7.1.slim.min.js <https://code.jquery.com/jquery-3.7.1.slim.min.js>`_ must be downloaded and placed in the xorgauth/static/ directory of this project (do not forget to update it regularly).

 * Use https://testpypi.python.org/pypi/django-zxcvbn-password/2.0.0 for password entry
 * As a provider, return a list of "group access levels" + "role-based permissions"